attack-monkey/zero_seed/readme.md

 Clone the seed project as a starting point of any zero project.

+Zero seed ships with:
+- webpack for bundling, building, running a local server, etc.
+- babel for compiling from es6 to es5
-*Note that zero seed ships with webpack and bootstrap (sass, but no javascript) pre-installed.*
+- bootstrap for making things pretty (sass, but no javascript)

 ### clone and cd